ArshPelia/Budgeting-Expert-System/README.md

                 'Entertainment', 'Personal Care', 'Loan Payment', 'Healthcare', 'Bills'] incomeList = ['Salary', 'Bonus', 'Investment Income', 'Capital Gains', 'Trading']
 ```
-The User can also select their own income statement if their file has the following column order: (Data, Transaction Description, Withdrawal, Deposit, Balance) and DOES NOT contain any column HEADERS.
+The User can also select their own chequeing account statement if their file has the following column order: (Data, Transaction Description, Withdrawal, Deposit, Balance) and DOES NOT contain any column HEADERS.
 If successfully processed, 'userData.csv' will be created in the Datasets folder for future user.
 NOTE: Once again your spending/deposit categories will be randomized.

 If the file is successfully processed then the Expert system will initialize and the user will be taken to the blackboard.
 Otherwise UserData.csv will be deleted.